-Sexual orientation65
+Sexual orientation

-- 82. Sexual orientation information is collected on the Student Return to the Designated Data Body (DDB) Student Return66 and DDB Student Alternative Record67 only.
+- 86. Sexual orientation information is collected on the Student Return to the Designated Data Body (DDB) Student Return and DDB Student Alternative Record only.
 It records the sexual orientation of the student, on the basis of their own self-assessment.
 The field is collected for all students, having become compulsory in 2019-20.
-See IPSEXORT. - 83.
-The use of sexual orientation information derived from these data sources have previously been assessed against the OfS data quality framework.
-Population and year coverage restrictions applied for this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+See IPSEXORT. - 87.
+Population and year coverage restrictions applied to sexual orientation information derived from these data sources are detailed in Table 1 and Table 2.